 1. Introduction

-The Customer Standing Committee was established as one of the post IANA Transition entities and conducted its first meeting on 6 October 2016.
+The Customer Standing Committee (CSC) was established as one of the post IANA Transition entities and conducted its first meeting on 6 October 2016.
 It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions, currently performed by PTI.
 Its mission is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

-According to the ICANN Bylaws (Section 17.3 (c )) and reflected in the CSC Charter, the ccNSO and GNSO are required to define the method for the CSC Effectiveness Review two (2) years after the first meeting of the CSC.
+According to the ICANN Bylaws (Section 17.3 (b )) and reflected in the CSC Charter,

+(b) The effectiveness of the CSC shall be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
+The method of review will be determined by the ccNSO and GNSO and the findings of the review will be published on the Website.

-Starting May 2018, a small drafting team was appointed by the ccNSO and GNSO to develop a Template (ToR) for the Effectiveness Review, taking into account the recommendations of the CSC Charter review Team.
+In May 2018, a small drafting team was appointed by the ccNSO and GNSO to develop a Template (ToR) for the Effectiveness Review, taking into account the recommendations of the CSC Charter review Team.
 This group developed a Template for the Effectiveness Review, which was adopted by the ccNSO and GNSO Councils in September 2018.
 The Template is available in ANNEX A of this report.
 The members of the drafting team were subsequently appointed by their respective groups as the CSC Effectiveness Review Team (hereafter: RT).
 In addition, the CSC, ICANN Org and PTI appointed liaisons to the RT.
 The list of members and liaisons are included in ANNEX B.